Skip to Content

 It is also a great tabletop game with awesome customization, fantastic miniatures and crazy strategic depth, so if you’re even a little bit intrigued by the fictional universe, don’t hesitate to sink your teeth in the game as well.

-There are ton of amazing novels that you could also read if you are more interested in the lore.
-Take a look at this awesome list of best warhammer 40k novels.
+There are scores of amazing novels that you could also read if you are more interested in the lore, so if you’re a reader, take a look at this list of best warhammer 40k novels.

 Warhammer 40k Beginner’s Guide: What you have to buy to get started